I4Give Foundation: i4Give Day

 i4Give day is a reoccurring date hosted annually on 1 February.
 The date of the accident was chosen as the date for i4Give intentionally, in order to be remember the tragedy as a day of forgiveness rather than sadness.
 Its aim is to spread the message of forgiveness throughout Australia.

 The New South Wales Government, former Prime Minister of Australia Scott Morrison and current Prime Minister Anthony Albanese have both expressed their encouragement of the day, Morrison choosing to publicly forgiving Barnaby Joyce at an i4Give event held within The Kings School in 2022.

 On 1 February 2025, the fifth annual i4Give Day was held, during which Danny and Leila Abdallah launched the 4 Steps to Forgiveness at the Calyx in Sydney’s Royal Botanic Gardens.
-This four-step framework—acknowledge, accept, surrender, and voice forgiveness—was named in honor of their four lost children and offers a structured approach to processing grief.
+This four-step framework— to acknowledge, accept, surrender, and voice forgiveness—was named in honour of their four lost children and offers a structured approach to processing grief.
 The event was hosted by former Prime Minister Scott Morrison and attended by NSW Premier Chris Minns, along with the parents of the jailed driver.
-Leila Abdallah emphasized, “Forgiveness is a decision, not a feeling.
+Leila Abdallah emphasised, “Forgiveness is a decision, not a feeling.
 It is for your peace, not for the other person".

 A temporary banner outside The King's School, Parramatta displaying their support for the i4Give Foundation in February 2023.

 i4Give Events

 i4Give Week

-The i4Give foundation also created a week long event named "i4Give week", which lasts from 1 February to 7 February annually, with numerous actives held throughout.
+The i4Give foundation also created a week long event named "i4Give week", which lasts from 1 February to 7 February annually, in which numerous actives are supposed to be held throughout.

 i4Give Sunday

 "i4Give Sunday" was also created, held on the Sunday within the first week of February, which encourages churches across Australia to "unite in a shared embrace of the Christ centred approach to forgiveness".
 The Kings School's "Kings Community Church" partnered with the foundation for a chapel service in 2022, which was live-streamed on YouTube.
-The service was also held in 2023, with Headmaster Tony George making a speech.
+The service was also held in 2023, with then Headmaster Tony George making a speech.